youheinakagawa/panasonic-tv-app/memory-bank/activeContext.md

 - [ ] Add settings for customizing the application.
 - [ ] Implement error handling and recovery for network issues.
 - [ ] Analyze XML logs to discover more TV capabilities and app information.
-- [ ] Add git exclusion for logs directory to avoid committing large XML files.
+- [x] Add git exclusion for logs directory to avoid committing large XML files.
+- [ ] Create builds for other platforms (macOS, Linux).

 ## Active Decisions and Considerations
 - [x] Using node-ssdp for UPnP device discovery instead of node-upnp, as node-upnp does not provide device discovery functionality.